-You will need to protect your skin of the sun, and the best way to do that is with sunscreen.
-The best sunscreen on the market is the one you’ll actually put on your skin – there is no scientifically proven best sunscreen, so choose one that is affordable, comfortable and convenient for your lifestyle.
+You will need to protect your skin from the sun, and the best way to do that is with sunscreen.
+The best sunscreen on the market is the one you’ll actually put on your skin – there is no scientifically proven best sunscreen, so choose one that is affordable, comfortable, and convenient for your lifestyle.

-The criteria to look for in sunscreen is SPF of 30 or greater, and “broad spectrum” protection which indicates coverage of both UVA and UVB radiation.
+The criteria to look for in sunscreen are SPF of 30 or greater, and “broad spectrum” protection which indicates coverage of both UVA and UVB radiation.

 I realize it’s not practical to reapply sunscreen to your entire body every 2-3 hours if you are hiking, so consider sun-safe clothing (look for UPF (UV protection factor) of 50), or at least consider one of the several brands of wash-in SPF powder that can be added to a load of laundry and make your clothing a UPF of 30 (the average clothing on the market only has a UPF of 5).